ncatlab/nlab-content/pages/16889.md

 **Export and import.** Use the 'Export' feature to download a copy of your workspace to your local machine, and 'Import' to upload a previously-download workspace.
 This functionality only involves your browser, not the globular.science server, so you do not need to log in or even create an account to use these features.
 If you import a workspace, log in, and click 'Save', then a copy of the imported workspace will be saved to the server.

 **Security and privacy.** The plain text of your password is not stored on the server.
 However, your private workspaces are saved in plain text, and as such should not be considered highly secure, as they could be accessed by someone with site administrator credentials.
-The administrators pledge not to view any user private data, except from the list of registered email addresses, except on request of the individual user.
+The administrators pledge not to access any user's data, except from the registered email address, without the permission of that individual user.
+In other words: your private work is private!
 User data is backed up nightly to a secure server.

 ### Manipulating diagrams